Skip to main content

 • Will not seize or levy property: The Department will not seize or levy upon any property during the term of the agreement unless the agreement defaults or unless the Department determines that the collection of the tax is in jeopardy.

 • Will not assess the Collection Assistance Fee: Unless it has already been assessed, the Department will not assess the 20% Collection Assistance Fee (G.S.
 105-243.1(d)) during the term of the agreement.
-If the fee has already been assessed, it will be included in the balance due for the installment payment agreement.
+If the fee has already been assessed, it will be included in the balance due for the Installment Payment Agreement.

 • Will offset refunds and lottery winnings: During the term of the agreement, the Department is required to offset any state or federal tax refunds and NC Education Lottery winnings.
 These will be applied to the taxpayer's debt and do not count as a scheduled payment.